 Let’s start with storage.
 Each phone comes in a 64GB model.
 Where they differ is the iPhone XS comes in 256GB or a whopping 512GB storage option as well.
 The Pixel 3 only offers an optional 128GB of storage.
 Is double and quadruple the storage better?
 From a spec point of view, yes.
 But will most people need 256GB or 512GB?
 Probably not.

 Both phones come with 4GB of RAM-making them even in that department.
 The usual caveat here applies, however: more RAM does not necessarily equal a faster phone.
 There are many things that determine the speed of a phone.
 Speaking of speeds, when we look at the CPU’s in each phone there is simply no comparison.
 The Qualcomm Snapdragon 845 found in the Pixel 3 is a great processor–for an Android device.
-However, the A12 Bionic chip found in the iPhone X absolutely SMOKES the Snapdragon 845.
-We’re talking speeds which are up to twice as fast.
+However, the A12 Bionic chip found in the iPhone XS absolutely SMOKES the Snapdragon 845.
+We’re talking speeds that are up to twice as fast.

 iPhone XS vs Google Pixel 3: Display & Design